septavios/obsidian-proofreader-fork/README.md

 - Suggested changes are inserted directly into the text: Additions as `==highlights==` and removals as `~~strikethroughs~~`.
 - Accept or reject changes with just one hotkey.
+- Easy to use: No complicated plugin settings and AI parameters to configure.
-- Estimated costs: For 10,000 English words input text, the cost should be less than $0.05.
-(Based on OpenAI's usage pricing in March 2025.)
+- Estimated costs: For 10,000 English words input text, the cost should be around $0.05.
+(Based on OpenAI's usage pricing in March 2025, and only a few small tests.)

 > [!NOTE]
 > This plugin requires an **OpenAI API key** and incurs costs at OpenAI based on